Adam-Afridi/Adam-Afridi/README.md

 - 👋 Hi, I’m Adam Afridi
-- 👀 I’m interested in Computer
+- 👀 I’m interested in tech
 - 🌱 I’m currently learning Computer Programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me; Email; theaviationlover2@gmail.com
+- 📫 How to reach me; Email; adam.afridi00@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm interested.

 <!---
 Adam-Afridi/Adam-Afridi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.